-- Stirling Council completed Flood Report on Duchray Catchment in 2014. - Stirling Council set up two live river level monitors at the car park and Loch Ard Road (up to the primary school). - Further Leaky Wood Debris Dam Trials completed on Duchray Water by FLS (dams installed April 2018) - Engineered Flood Scheme for Aberfoyle Stirling Council have prepared the scheme. - Abefoyle is highlighted in SEPA's draft Forth Local Plan Flood Risk Management Plan 2022-2028 (July 2021) with various objectives to avoid inappropriate
+- Stirling Council completed Flood Report on Duchray Catchment in 2014. - Stirling Council set up two live river level monitors at the car park and Loch Ard Road (up to the primary school). - Further Leaky Wood Debris Dam Trials completed on Duchray Water by FLS (dams installed April 2018) - Engineered Flood Scheme for Aberfoyle Stirling Council have prepared the scheme. - Abefoyle is highlighted in SEPA's draft Forth Local Plan Flood Risk Management Plan 2022-2028 (July 2021) with various objectives to avoid inappropriate development that increases flood risk in Aberfoyle, preparing for flooding as a result of climate change, reducing flood risk from surface water and the River Forth and Duchray Water.

-- development that increases flood risk in Aberfoyle, preparing for flooding as a result of climate change, reducing flood risk from surface water and the River Forth and Duchray Water. - Meetings ongoing between Stirling Council, Forest and Land Scotland and the Strathard Community Council to agree alternate access and egress routes for residents living within the Forest environs in the event of B829 closures.
+• Meetings ongoing between Stirling Council, Forest and Land Scotland and the Strathard Community Council to agree alternate access and egress routes for residents living within the Forest environs in the event of B829 closures.

-- Stirling Council to secure funding for the engineered flood scheme for Aberfoyle. - Stirling Council to develop and implement a surface water management plan for Aberfoyle in order to better understand surface water flood risk and mechanisms. - Community resilience group working with stakeholders to identify adaptation and mitigation measures to address flooding on B829 and the subsequent road closures. - SEPA to continue to maintain the Aberfoyle flood warning scheme. - Natural Flood Management opportunities to continue partnership work of Strathard Initiative to gain funding for a range of measures to control run off through leaky dams, wetland creation and other wider measures which are within separate priorities including woodland creation and peatland restoration. - FLS to expand natural flood management on the Duchray Water catchment following the trials.
+- 6.1 Stirling Council to continue to bid for funding for the engineered flood scheme for Aberfoyle. - 6.2 Stirling Council to develop and implement a surface water management plan for Aberfoyle in order to better understand surface water flood risk and mechanisms. - 6.3 Community resilience group working with stakeholders to identify adaptation and mitigation measures to address flooding on B829 and the subsequent road closures. - 6.4 SEPA to continue to maintain the Aberfoyle flood warning scheme. - 6.5 Natural Flood Management opportunities to continue partnership work of Strathard Initiative to gain funding for a range of measures to control run off through leaky dams, wetland creation and other wider measures which are within separate priorities including woodland creation and peatland restoration. - 6.6 FLS to expand natural flood management on the Duchray Water catchment following the trials.